zauberzeug/air-link/README.md

 2. Enter the token in the top right corner of the Air Link web interface.
 3. Restart the Air Link service using the button next to the token.

-Air Link will be reachable through the URL provided by NiceGUI On Air, for example <https://on-air.nicegui.io/zauberzeug/rodja-air-link>.
+Air Link will be reachable through the URL provided by NiceGUI On Air, for example <https://europe.on-air.io/zauberzeug/rodja-air-link>.
+We strongly suggest to set a fixed region for the device at <https://on-air.nicegui.io> to keep the URL stable.

 ### 3. Manage SSH keys (optional)